matrix-org/go-sqlite3-js/README.md

 Experimental SQL driver for sql.js (in-browser sqlite) from Go WASM.

-Only implements the subset of the SQL API required by Dednrite.
+Only implements the subset of the SQL API required by Dendrite.

 To run: